rilldata/git-commits-demo/README.md

 ## Steps to run Rill Demo
 Note: Run below steps from root directory of this repo.

-Step 1: Import data for your github repo
+Step 1: Import data for your github repository
 ```bash
 scripts/data-import.sh git@github.com:ClickHouse/ClickHouse.git
 ```
 Change the repo url to use your own repo.

 Step 2: Start rill (Assumes clickhouse is running on localhost:9000)
 ```bash